Wood drying kilns are a faster alternative and more consiste

 Wood drying kiln are used at saw mills and treatment plants to lower the moisture content of lumber to a selected desired level.
 The lumber fed into drying kilns is typically “green” lumber, cut from previously living trees and that typically has high moisture content.
 The lumber is dried usually by application of heat and airflow directed through and around layers of lumber arranged in stacks forming a charge within the kiln chamber.

-wood drying machine and airflow controlling process is described in which the kilnincludes an structure with a charge receiving chamber, and a door accessible opening to allow passage of a charge of lumber for drying.
+A wood drying machine and airflow controlling process is described in which the kilnincludes an structure with a charge receiving chamber, and a door accessible opening to allow passage of a charge of lumber for drying.
 Circulating fans in the structure produce airflow that is directed by baffles in a prescribed path through the charge.
 At least one row of elongated resilient brush bristles within the structure are positioned therein to yieldably engage the charge of lumber placed within the charge receiving chamber.
 The brush bristles are provided with sufficient density to limit passage of air laterally through the row